dlccyes/CollegeNotes/NTUnotes/Junior/Game Theory.md

   - have a absorbing state → finite stages
 - payoffs at every stage depends on the state
   - repeated game: payoff matrix same for every stage, i.e. only has 1 state
-- only 1 player → markov decision process (like 交電?)
+- only 1 player → markov decision process (like 交電)
 - transition probability depend on the state & the actions of the playsers
   - only depend on 1 player → single-controller stochastic game
 - the evolution of state can follow a Markov process or DEs